tedzz12/AI-generated-Image-detector/README.md

 # AI-generated-Image-detector
-An experimental Application for detect AI generated image
+An experimental Application for detect AI generated image.

-If yuu want to see how this code works , please train the model with the given data.
+Please train the model with  the data in data2 repository.